-Perennial, deep-rooting shrub reaching between 1.5 and 3 m in height.
-When associated with taller plants it can show a somewhat voluble habit.
-However, trees of up to 6 m have been found as well as completely prostrate plants.
-Leaves are trifoliolate; leaflets are broadly ovate with a silvery pubescence on their under surface.
-Flowers are arranged in an elongated, many-noded pseudoraceme up to 30 cm long, with 6-9 flowers per node.
-Size of flowers ranges from 1.5-3 cm (length and width); petals are lilac or, very exceptionally, white.
-Pods are straight, flat, up to 20 cm long and 1-2 cm broad, dehiscent , containing 4-8 oval to almost circular seeds of about 1.5 cm diameter.
-Seeds are dark yellow to brown, when maturing under high-humidity conditions, dark brown.
-Thousand seed weight is about 220 g, i.e. there are about 4,500 seeds/kg.
+Perennial, deep-rooting, erect shrub reaching between 1.5 and 3 m in height.
+Well established plants have an extraordinarily strong plant crown with numerous regrowth meristem points at ground level and below.
+When associated with taller plants, the common C. argentea form as known from Brazilian germplasm can show a somewhat voluble habit.
+However, there is also a form with prostrate, climbing habit (lianas) as known from Bolivian germplasm.
+Leaves trifoliolate; leaflets broadly ovate with silvery pubescence on under surface.
+Flowers arranged in elongated, many-noded pseudoraceme up to 30 cm long; 6‒9 flowers per node.
+Size of flowers ranges from 1.5 to 3 cm (length and width); petals lilac, rarely white.
+Pods straight, flat, to 20 cm long and 1‒2 cm broad, dehiscent, containing 4‒8 oval to almost circular flat seeds of about 1.5 cm diameter.
+Seeds dark yellow to brown, when maturing under high-humidity conditions, dark brown.
+About 4,500 seeds per kg.

-Basic passport data of collected germplasm accessions can be accessed on the internet (http://singer.cgiar.org/).
-C. argentea is found exclusively in South America.
-Its geographic distribution extends between 4ºS and 18ºS from northeast Brazil to central and west Brazil, and Bolivia and Peru east of the Andes (longitudinal range: 39ºW-77ºW).
-Collection sites concentrate on the subhumid Cerrados region of Brazil.
-In comparison with other Cratylia species, C. argentea is found in a wider range of habitats, with altitudes between 180 and 930 m asl , and main vegetation types ranging from Cerrados-Caatinga transition to Cerrados and seasonal forests; soils are mostly well drained, sandy loams.
+C. argentea germplasm has been mainly collected around the sub-humid Cerrados region of Brazil.
+In contrast with other Cratylia species, C. argentea is found in a wider range of habitats, with altitudes between 180 and 930 m asl and main vegetation types ranging from Cerrados-Caatinga transition to Cerrados and seasonal forests.

-Soil pH 3.8-6.0.
-Though apparently adapted also to higher pH soils, initial development of C. argentea in such soils is very slow.
-Reasons are not yet well understood.
-Needs well-drained soils.
+Adapted to acid, low-fertility soils with a pH range of 3.8‒6.0.
+Though apparently adapted also to higher pH, initial growth of C. argentea in such soils is very slow.

-From wet to dry tropics, annual rainfall 1,000-4,000 mm.
-High drought tolerance, stays green in prolonged dry seasons (6-7 months).
-Particularly well adapted to sub-humid zones, with a 5-6 month dry season.
+From wet to dry tropics, annual rainfall 1,000‒4,000 mm but requires well drained soils.
+High drought tolerance, stays green in prolonged dry seasons (6‒7 months).
+Particularly well adapted to sub-humid zones with a 5‒6 month dry season.

 No information available.

-C. argentea can be cut for the first time four months after planting; it resists frequent cuts in intervals of 50-90 days even in the dry season, at a height of 30-90 cm above ground.
+C. argentea can be cut for the first time 4 months after planting; it tolerates cutting at a height of 30‒90 cm above ground at cutting intervals of 50‒90 days even in the dry season.
 Plants cut at soil surface level have been observed to regrow extraordinarily well.
-Plants have a high regrowth potential in the dry season; 30-40% of total dry matter yield occurs during the dry season as a result of high leaf retention.
+Plants have a high regrowth potential in the dry season; 30‒40% of total dry matter yield occurs during the dry season as a result of high leaf retention.

-C. argentea is established best by seed, through plant nurseries or - more commonly - direct seeding; vegetative propagation trials with cuttings were not successful.
+is established by direct seeding, alternatively by transplants from nurseries.
 Seed does not require scarification and is superficially sown at less than 2 cm depth.
-C. argentea nodulates readily with promiscuous cowpea rhizobia, though inoculation with Bradyrhizobium strains CIAT 2561 or 3564 is beneficial, in particular in acid soils with high aluminium saturation.
-C. argentea is established at planting distances of 1-1.5 m between rows and 0.5-1 m between plants within the row.
-Under glasshouse conditions it responded positively to calcium application of up to 1.5 t/ha lime in acid soils with high Al saturation.
-This contrasts with observations of slow establishment at higher pH levels under field conditions; hence further studies are needed for clarification.
+The species nodulates readily with promiscuous cowpea rhizobia, though inoculation with Bradyrhizobium strains CIAT 2561 or 3564 is beneficial, in particular in acid soils with high aluminium saturation. is established at planting distances of 1‒1.5 m between rows and 0.5‒1 m between plants within the row.
+In Veracruz, Mexico, a density of 20,000 plants/ha provided best results.
 Generally, initial growth is slow but can be positively influenced by fertilization and inoculation with rhizobia.